 Harris begins with another traffic stop.
 This time …

-- Defendant driving truck with expired plates
+- Defendant was driving a truck with expired plates

 - Defendant shaking & breathing heavily

-- Defendant refused request to search
+- Defendant refused a request to search the truck

-- Drug dog brought out for a sniff
+- Drug dog brought out anyway

 - Police discovery ingredients and tools for cooking meth